Prapthi564/MPPC23-Power-Apps/lab3/README.md

     - **Deployment Stages**: The Deployment Stages section allows you to add stages that follow your development environment.
 For example, in today’s lab, we’ll be adding a stage called `Deploy to QA`, followed by another called `Deploy to Prod`.
 What’s great is that you can define the order by setting preceding stages—this ensures that `Deploy to QA` runs before `Deploy to Prod`.

 #### Task 1.2 Create a development environment

+In this task, you'll link the previously created Dev environment to your deployment pipeline.
+This allows solutions built in the Dev environment to be moved through the pipeline stages you define.

 1. Let’s move forward with the lab by adding a new development environment.
 To do this, click the **New Development Environment (1)** button located in the Linked Development Environments section.